Margaret Trybus, EdD

 Previously, Dr. Trybus, worked as an Assistant Superintendent of Curriculum and Instruction.
 She also wrote several Illinois Arts Council grants for K-12 schools in Illinois, which brought dance, theater, music and visual arts programs to various communities.
 She also served as a grant reader for many other organizations.
 Dr. Trybus has been a member of Concordia’s faculty since 2006.

-- EdD, Education.
-Loyola University Chicago, Chicago, Ill.
+- EdD, Education - Loyola University, Chicago, IL

-- MEd, Education.
-University of Illinois, Urbana-Champaign, Ill.
+- MEd, Education - University of Illinois, Urbana-Champaign, IL

-- BFA./BA, Fine Arts.
-Mundelein College, Chicago, Ill.
+- BFA/BA, Fine Arts - Mundelein College, Chicago, IL

 Academic and Professional Highlights